-The New Carrollton Firecracker Relay Meet is held in the evening just before July 4th.
+The New Carrollton Firecracker Relay Meet is held near the July 4th.
 An all relay meet is just that all relays--freestyle, medley, graduated/crescendo, mixed for 8 & unders to 18 year olds.
 The firecracker Relay meet is FUN--fast, chaotic, silly (there's a coaches relay) and a good time for parents and swimmers.

 Attendance at this meet isn't mandatory, but if your child is looking for more opportunities to swm with the team, this is a great meet in which your swimmer can participate.

 12. What are DQs?
 Why did my child receive one?

 DQs are disqualifications.
 A disqualification is given to a swimmer who does not perform a legal stroke.
 The strokes that have the most restrictive rules for start, stroke, kick and turns are breaststroke and butterfly.

 Many swimmers just learning these strokes DQ the first time they try them in competition because it's hard to coordinate all the elements at once without a lot of practice.
 The rules for disqualifications that PMSL uses (that's the league our team is in) are the USA Swimming rules.
 USA Swimming is the governing board for local, year round swim clubs like FAST all the way up to the US Olympic Swim Team.

 The reason younger children are judged by the same standards as older, experienced swimmers is to help reinforce proper stroke technique with younger swimmers to perform legal strokes.
 Younger swimmers who don't receive that correction early on find it more difficult to change their stroke technique later because incorrect form has become habit.